 While they’re not quite as buttoned up as Gigya, Social Annex is a nice way to incorporate social sign in while optimizing stickiness through rewards programs.
 They have some cool functions such as social gift sharing that is very much tailored to retail.
 Check out this video for a short services breakdown.
 According to this article the cost can be anywhere from $1,000 – $8,000 per month which is still a little high for small to mid sized businesses.

 Locally here in Philadelphia I just came across a great new product that incorporates social sign in with checkins.
 Ajungo created this as a by-product of their travel website which currently sits at Ajungo.com.
 Their current site basically lets you see what others have said and taken pictures of at destinations around the globe.
 The new product for businesses will still pull pictures and content from checkins but it will pull it from your business and let you integrate it into your website.
 If you want to check out a site that’s using it jump to kingsoaklane.com.
 While the photos and sign in is nice to have it’s still all about the data.
 Their dashboard will allow you to see who your regulars are, how often they come, who they bring, what they watch on tv and a million other great pieces of information.
 The pricing is going to be between $50 and $100 per month.
 We will be incorporating it into our promotions site Oneupevents.com once they’ve polished it a bit more.
 If you’d like more info on this follow up with us by emailing Rob@smalltalkmedia.com

 The three choices above are by no means a completed list.
 There’s a lot more of these products floating around, but in my research they were all too pricey for small to mid sized businesses.
-When I meet with my clients I preach data mining and audience analysis but most of them want nothing to do with it, but this is something too easy to pass up and I will be integrating it immediately into all Small Talk Media accounts.
+When I meet with my clients I preach data mining, data preparation, and audience analysis but most of them want nothing to do with it, but this is something too easy to pass up and I will be integrating it immediately into all Small Talk Media accounts.